-It is always important to know that you are in safe hands.
 I am a highly qualified physiotherapist and graduated with 1st Class honours in BSc Physiotherapy in 2005.
-I went on to complete an MSc in Sport and Exercise Medicine as well as various sports yoga and pilates qualifications, specialising in more recent years in women's health, including ante and post natal Pilates and physiotherapy techniques, and female athlete supports (see qualifications).
+I went on to complete an MSc in Sport and Exercise Medicine as well as various sports yoga and pilates qualifications, specialising in more recent years in women's health, including ante and post natal Pilates and physiotherapy techniques, and female athlete support (see qualifications).

 From 2010-2018, I worked as a specialist rehabilitation Physiotherapist for professional rugby union side, the Scarlets.
 I found that combining my Physiotherapy and Pilates methods led to superior results in terms of injury prevention, rehabilitation and overall wellbeing of players and I was lucky enough to be part of the league winning side in 2017 and European semi finalists in 2018.

 I am incredibly lucky to have two gorgeous children; Sienna (9lb 7oz) in 2015 and Rory (10lb 11oz) in June 2018.
 Having pretty big bubbas and their births certainly took a toll on my body.
 After an assisted first birth, I was really shocked at how I felt post natally, not only in terms of some of the symptoms I experienced but more so that the routine rehabilitation processes that I applied to every other injury in sport just seemed to not exist for women post natally.
 There was a real culture of “just get on with it” and I was very naive thinking that being a physiotherapist would make me exempt from these changes.
 It was only after a difficulties returning to running that I had the light bulb moment that of course I need to prepare my pelvic floor and core system for returning to impact, just like I would prepare my hamstring if I had torn it.